belchior/sql_query_builder/README.md

 Write SQL queries in a simple and composable way.

-The main goal of this library is to find the best balance between write idiomatic SQL queries and manage cenarios of complex query composition.
-Try in a large query and you will understand what this lib can do for you.
+The main goal is to find the best balance between write idiomatic SQL queries and manage cenarios of complex query composition mixed with conditional clauses.

 ## Quick Start